Do I Have Hooded Eyes?

 For the image above I drew a straight horizontal line across my pupils to determine if my outer corners turn up or down.
 My outer corners turn slightly down.
 My outer corners are also slightly deepset, which you can see by the way the excess hooded eye skin covers the outer corner of my eyes.
 If your eyes look like mine, congrats!
 They are hooded, slightly deepset, and slightly downturned.

-Even if they don’t look exactly like mine, your eyes may still be hooded eyes.
-There are different styles of hooded eyes.
-Youtuber Alissa Ashley has hooded eyes and I think they look quite different from my 41 year old eyes.
+Even if they don’t look exactly like mine, your eyes may still be.
+There are different shapes of hooded eyes.
+Youtuber Alissa Ashley has hoodies and I think they look quite different from my 42 year old eyes.

-The usual giveaway for hooded eyes is that the mobile lid (the part by the lash line) is partially or fully obscured by excess skin draping over it from the browbone.
+The usual giveaway for hoodies is that the mobile lid (the part by the lash line) is partially or fully obscured by excess skin draping over it from the browbone.

 Other Ways to Tell You Have Hooded Eyes